HimanshukrRana/Frontend-interview-Questions/README.md

 8: What is Service worker

-9: What is Defer and async
+9:What is Defer and async

 10: What is box model